2008 - Equus Broadway (Daniel Radcliff & Richard Griffiths)

 Assistant Director: Rachel Russell

 Designer: John Napier

 Casting: Sarah Bird CDG

-'The horses at the stable where Alan works are played by actors wearing metal masks and oversized metal platform shoes that allow them to tower over the human characters; their movements (choreographed by Fin Walker) are stylized approximations of the singular elegance of a trot, canter or gallop.
+'The horses at the stable where Alan works are played by actors wearing metal masks and oversized metal platform shoes that allow them to tower over the human characters; their movements (choreographed by Fin Walker) are stylised approximations of the singular elegance of a trot, canter or gallop.
 Napier, with his collaborators David Hersey (lighting) and Gregory Clarke (sound), creates an astonishing world of heightened imagination that mirrors the twisted feats of invention that Alan himself achieves in the story.
-The realization of the play’s climax—the re-creation of Alan’s crime—is one of the most authentically horrifying moments I’ve ever seen on stage. nytheatre.com, Martin Denton
+The realisation of the play’s climax—the re-creation of Alan’s crime—is one of the most authentically horrifying moments I’ve ever seen on stage.

 '....the most memorable part of this drama, making the men who portray the horses a vital part of “Equus” NY Times.

 Finally, there are those horses, led by Lorenzo Pisoni as Alan’s equine godhead, and Radcliffe, who proves to be a magical force – even when the demons are internal.New York Newsday, Linda Winer

 Wearing the arresting raised metal hooves and steel-cage equine headgear of the six actor-dancers that provide the production’s stunning horse imagery, Pisoni also plays Nugget, the chief object of Alan’s obsession at the stable where he works.
 The scenes of quasi-religious ecstasy in which Alan is hoisted up on horseback for the first time, the intensely sexual release of his furtive naked night rides and, finally, the terrified raptus that follows his abortive date with stable co-worker Jill (Anna Camp) all retain the power to shock and disturb as “Equus” did in the ’70s'.Variety, Marilyn Stasio